oracle-livelabs/apex/apex-professional-hol2/2-adding-columns/2-adding-columns.md

     ![Create Color lookup](./images/create-color-lookup.png " ")

     *Note: Click the **Create Lookup Table** button only once.
-Then you will find the new table listed in the Object Browser.*
+Then, you will find the new table listed in the Object Browser.*

 6. To create **Department** lookup table, navigate back to the **Products** table and Click **More** and Select **Create Lookup Table** button.